kevinszuchet/data-mining/README.md

 # Nomad List Web Scrapper

-The Nomad LIst Web Scrapper, as the name states, is a program that navigates to every city on the [Nomad List](https://nomadlist.com/) homepage and scraps all the information that [Nomad List](https://nomadlist.com/) has on each and every one of these cities.
+The Nomad List Web Scrapper, as the name states, is a program that navigates to every city on the [Nomad List](https://nomadlist.com/) homepage and scraps all the information that [Nomad List](https://nomadlist.com/) has on each and every one of these cities.
 The goal of this program is to make the vast amounts of information on [Nomad List](https://nomadlist.com/) more accessible to the user, so that they can more easily _find the best place in